happydpc/ember/notes.md

 and detect which system is running, but also honestly glutin might already handle that. in any case, I'm having trouble getting a window struct to store an event loop and other glutin types and i'm not really sure why.

+## 4/19/21

+Added the beginnings of an observer system in rust.
+Basically it's going to be an observer trait and an ObserverQueue struct that acts as the subject.
+The class that would be a subject Will just hold an ObserverQueue, and observers will register themselves in a class' ObserverQueue.
+I don't really like this implemntation, but i'm trying to get something up and working so that I can have the context class send update triggers to the main application from the context object.
+I'm not sure if that's how it's supposed to work or what.
+It feels weird to me the driving class is ultimately going to be the window context event loop.
+It feels like you should be able to have the main application tell the window to poll for events and update.
+It is very possible that I rewrite that structure later.
+It's very possible I rewrite huge portions of this later I guess.
+Currently I'm just putting things together to learn.
+Thre is a section in the game engine book on this so i'll read that and see how it goes.